IneffablyAverage/mixed-messages/README.md

 ## How It Works

+To run this program you must have an API Key from API-Ninjas.com Im not affiliated with them.
+They're just the first random word api I found.

+once you have an API Key create a .env file in the root directory with the following format

+    API_KEY={your api key}

+replace {your api key} with your api key

+boot the proxy server before running the html document.

 "the quick brown fox jumps over the lazy dog" is the base sentance being used to assemble the unique messages